resonite-modding-group/ResoniteModLoader/doc/linux.md

 ### Note, I have not checked if these specific fixes are still required or if there are any new fixes that are needed.

-ResoniteModLoader works on Linux, but in addition to the [normal install steps](../README.md#installation) there are some extra steps you may need to take until the issue is fixed.
+ResoniteModLoader works on Linux, but in addition to the [normal install steps](../README.md#installation) there are some extra steps you may need to take.

 The log directory on Linux may be in `$HOME/Steam/steamapps/common/Resonite/Logs` or `$HOME/.local/share/Steam/steamapps/common/Resonite/Logs`